St. Mary of the Assumption Church and School

 Saint Mary of the Assumption is a parish of the Roman Catholic Church in Park City, Utah, United States, in the Diocese of Salt Lake City.
 Its historic former parish church, built in 1884 after a fire destroyed an earlier church during July 4 celebrations, is the oldest extant Catholic church in Utah and is listed on the National Register of Historic Places (NRHP).

 Description

+Interior of St. Mary of The Assumption’s historic church in Park City, Utah in January 2026.

 The church and school are located next to each other with a connection to the rear.
 Both buildings are rectangular buff limestone structures, the school two stories in height, the church taller, but one story in height.
 The church features a large Gothic arch at the center entrance, flanked by large sash windows, with two smaller sashes close together in the loft over the main arch.
 A small wooden belfry tops the church.
 The school, to the left of the church, has a similar but smaller facade, the Gothic arch replaced by a plain rectangular doorway, with a flue in place of the church's belfry.
 Since both buildings are on a hillside above the street, the lot is fronted by a tall stone retaining wall.